 If You Need Work Done, Get a Free Estimate

 Sleet is just one of the hazardous weather conditions that your house will be subjected to throughout the winter.
-That’s why it is important for homeowners to have any work done on their house’s exterior before the harsh weather can affect it.
+That’s why homeowners need to have any work done on their house’s exterior before the harsh weather can affect it.